UdaikaranSingh/recordLinkage/reports/final_report.md

 ## Hyperparameters

 A major component of our pipeline is an inordinate amount of hyperparameter tuning throughout our pipeline.
-Within the graph embedding step, there are hyperparameters associated with the textual embedding and quantitiative binning.
+Within the graph embedding step, there are hyperparameters associated with the textual embedding and quantitative binning.
 Likewise, in the Node2Vec algorithm, there are hyperparameters for the sampling strategy and output vector size.
 Lastly, there are hyperparameters for our traditional machine learning models.

 A shortlist of hyperparameters associated with our model is: